Skip to main content

 }

-Now that we are done with the codes, you can run Terraform plan and apply, then create a small deployment and scale it up and down to test your just concluded karpenter installation.
+Now that we are done with the codes, you can run the Terraform plan and apply it, then create a small deployment and scale it up and down to test your just concluded Karpenter installation.

-The results from my side is that, it helped us use our nodes to their maxs before provisioning another compared to when we didnt have karpenter, we had alot of resources space wasting.
+The results from my side are that, it helped us use our nodes to their maximum level before provisioning another node compared to when we didn't have karpenter, we had a lot of resources and space wasting.

 t3 medium karpenter